lateralblast/calico/README.md

 sudo mount /dev/loop0p1 /mnt
 ```

-An example of manually unmounting an image on MacOS:
+An example of manually mounting an image on MacOS:

 ```bash
 docker run --privileged -v /path/to/image:/mnt/image -it ubuntu:latest bash